Internet privacy: HTTP cookies

 Some users choose to disable cookies in their web browsers.
 Such an action can reduce some privacy risks but may severely limit or prevent the functionality of many websites.
 All significant web browsers have this disabling ability built-in, with no external program required.
 As an alternative, users may frequently delete any stored cookies.
 Some browsers (such as Mozilla Firefox and Opera) offer the option to clear cookies automatically whenever the user closes the browser.
 A third option involves allowing cookies in general but preventing their abuse.
 There is also a host of wrapper applications that will redirect cookies and cache data to some other location.
-Concerns exist that the privacy benefits of deleting cookies have been over-stated.
+Concerns exist that the privacy benefits of deleting cookies have been overstated.

 The process of profiling (also known as "tracking") assembles and analyzes several events, each attributable to a single originating entity, in order to gain information (especially patterns of activity) relating to the originating entity.
 Some organizations engage in the profiling of people's web browsing, collecting the URLs of sites visited.
 The resulting profiles can potentially link with information that personally identifies the individual who did the browsing.

-Some web-oriented marketing-research organizations may use this practice legitimately, for example: in order to construct profiles of "typical Internet users".
+Some web-oriented marketing-research organizations may use this practice legitimately, for example, in order to construct profiles of "typical Internet users".
 Such profiles, which describe average trends of large groups of Internet users rather than of actual individuals, can then prove useful for market analysis.
 Although the aggregate data does not constitute a privacy violation, some people believe that the initial profiling does.

-Profiling becomes a more contentious privacy issue when data-matching associates the profile of an individual with personally-identifiable information of the individual.
-This is why Google, the dominant ad platform, that uses cookies to allow marketers to track people has announced plans to "kill the cookie."
+Profiling becomes a more contentious privacy issue when data-matching associates the profile of an individual with personally identifiable information of the individual.
+This is why Google, the dominant ad platform that uses cookies to allow marketers to track people has announced plans to "kill the cookie."